Mull Accommodation: Best Places To Stay on Mull in 2026

-• The best areas to stay on Mull;
+- The best areas to stay on Mull

-• The best unique places;
+- The best unique accommodation

 Need a quick answer?
 Here’s my top pick of where to stay:

 Harbour View is my favourite place to stay on Mull.
-It’s a pretty family-run B&B in Tobermory which is located on the hill above the town.
+It’s a pretty family-run B&B in Tobermory, which is located on the hill above the town.
 It’s about a 10-minute walk from the ferry.
-I loved the breakfasts here and the family was so welcoming.
+I loved the breakfasts here, and the family was so welcoming.

 Book on: Booking.com